FreyaGuppy/MART120-CreativeCoding/homework-02/learningstylequiz.md

 * It's okay to tap a pencil, shake your foot, or hold on to something while learning.
 * Use a computer to reinforce learning through the sense of touch.

-Remember that you learn best by doing, not just by reading, seeing, or hearing.
+Remember that you learn best by doing, not just by reading, seeing, or hearing."

+##### This does kind of make sense, but my scores are relatively evenly spread.
+I don't really have any significant bias towards one learning style according to this quiz.
+It makes sense to me that I learn best using a combination of all three.
+As a person who needs to fidget a lot of the time, and also as someone who does art, I do think tactile learning is pretty significant for me.